 Entrelac Knitting Tutorial

 Entrelac: Knitting Block by Block by Eunny Jang

 For entrelac knitting instructions from start to finish, this article is second to none.
 Featuring images and step by step directions, you’ll learn to work flat entrelac and entrelac in the round.
 This tutorial is perfect for beginners and also more experienced knitters who would like a better understanding of this technique.

 By Lisa Shroyer

 Lisa’s basic scarf is the perfect project to make when you’re just starting out with this technique.
-For first timers, we suggest you use it to knit along with Eunny Jang’s entrelac tutorial at the beginning of the free eBook.
-One of our favorite parts of this fun project is how the self-striping yarn does all the heavy lifting to create beautiful color.
+For first-timers, we suggest you use it to knit along with Eunny Jang’s entrelac tutorial at the beginning of the free e-book.
+One of our favorite parts of this fun project is how the self-striping yarn does all the heavy lifting to create a beautiful color.

 Felted Entrelac Fobs